 Aikido classes are cooperative and energetic.
 Aikido does not have competitions.
 After warm-ups, students practice techniques introduced by the instructor in pairs or small groups.
 Each person gets to participate as both attacker and defender.
 People learn and take falls at their own rate and are advised by the class instructor and senior practice partners.
 See our video page for class excerpts, demonstrations and discussion of aikido philosophy.

-Schedule: Open Sky offers adult Aikido seven days a week.
+Schedule: Open Sky offers adult Aikido six days a week.
 See our schedule page for more information.